Kapeilaash/MNIST_digit_classification/README.md

 ## 14. Contributing
 Pull requests are welcome.
 For major changes, open an issue first to discuss what you’d like to change.

-## 16. Citation
-If you use this repository in academic work, cite the official MNIST paper: *LeCun, Y., Bottou, L., Bengio, Y., & Haffner, P. (1998).
-Gradient-based learning applied to document recognition.*

 ---
 Happy experimenting!
 Feel free to open issues for questions or feature suggestions.